1. General Provisions

 The Purchaser must provide information on the end user of the goods (legal entity or natural person) and must complete the "End-User Certificate" provided by Ivoclar in full if the goods to be delivered to the Purchaser

-a. are classified as a dual-use product (according to Council Regulation (EC) No. 428/2009 of 5 May 2009 (EU Dual-Use Regulation) and/or the Swiss Goods Control Regulation / GKV (SR 946.202.1) and/or the US EAR Regulations (with an Export Control Classification Number (ECCN))
+a. are classified as a dual-use product according to EU Dual-Use Regulation in its applicable version and/or the Swiss Goods Control Regulation / GKV (SR 946.202.1) and/or the US EAR Regulations (with an Export Control Classification Number (ECCN))

 b. are to be shipped to countries that are subject to corresponding embargo rules.